Components of Local SEO

 - Verify ownership – this verifies accuracy and ownership.
 Google has a great video & information on how to verify ownership.

-- Be sure to fill in ALL the fields on your Google profile.
+- Be sure to fill in ALL the fields on your Google business profile.
 A more complete profile is a better profile.

 - Choose the the most specific and appropriate category.
 Choose 1 category preferably no more than 2.
 Choosing multiple categories dilutes your ranking power.